 Important to know:

-You can pay for parking via SMS only from an Albanian phone number.
+You can only send parking payment SMS messages from an Albanian phone number.
 In the article link, you can find all about mobile communication, internet, and Albanian operators.
-Remember that when you connect in a mobile shop as a tourist, you’ll receive only minutes and megabytes on your balance.
-There’s no money there.
-If you plan to pay for parking, immediately top up your balance on the spot, as foreign SIM cards cannot go into a negative balance.
+When purchasing a tourist SIM card, remember that it usually comes with only minutes and data — no prepaid balance.
+If you plan to use it for parking payments, top it up immediately, as tourist SIMs can’t go into a negative balance.

 albanian police